← Back to 漢書

 1

-From the time writing was first made, what we can still know of the ancients through the Classics and their commentaries is this: from the ages of Tang and Yu onward, emperors and kings bore formal titles and posthumous names.
+From the time writing was first made, what we can still know of the ancients through the Classics and their commentaries is this: from the ages of Tang and Yu onward, rulers bore formal titles and posthumous names.
 The ministers and aides who supported those rulers cannot all be fully identified.
 Still, the various philosophical writings discuss many of them.
 Even where these accounts cannot be fully confirmed by the Confucian tradition, they remain preserved in the texts and serve a common purpose: to display virtue, expose wrongdoing, and admonish later generations.
-For that reason, I have gathered them widely.
+For that reason, they are broadly collected here.
 Confucius said, "As for claiming sagehood and perfect benevolence, how could I dare?"
 He also said, "Why speak only of benevolence?
-One would have to reach sagehood."
-"If one does not truly understand, how could one possess benevolence?"
-"Those born already knowing stand at the top; those who come to knowledge through study are next; those who are driven by hardship to learn come after them; and those who suffer hardship yet refuse to learn are the lowest of all."
+One must reach sagehood!"
+He also said, "If one does not yet understand, how can one possess benevolence?"
+"Those born already knowing stand at the top; those who come to knowledge through study are next; those who learn under hardship come next; and those who suffer hardship yet refuse to learn are the lowest of all."
 He also said, "With people of average ability and above, one can discuss what is higher."
-"Only the supremely wise and the utterly foolish remain unmoved."
+"Only the supremely wise and the utterly foolish cannot be changed."

 2

 As the Tradition says: take Yao and Shun.
-When Yu, Ji, and Pu joined them in doing what was right, those policies were put into effect; when Gun and Huan Dou sought to join them in wrongdoing, they were punished to death.
-To be able to cooperate in good but never in evil - that is what is called highest wisdom.
-By contrast, with Jie and Zhou, Long Feng and Bi Gan were executed for trying to do what was right with them, while Yuxin and the Marquis of Chong were followed when they proposed evil.
-To be capable only of joining in evil, never in good - that is what is called utter folly.
-Duke Huan of Qi became hegemon when advised by Guan Zhong, but fell into disorder when guided by Shu Diao.
+When Yu, Ji, and Xie joined them in doing what was right, those policies were put into effect; when Gun and Huan Dou sought to join them in wrongdoing, they were punished to death.
+To be able to cooperate in good but never in evil: this is what is called highest wisdom.
+By contrast, with Jie and Zhou, Long Feng and Bi Gan were executed for trying to do what was right with them, while Yu Xin and the Marquis of Chong were followed when they proposed evil.
+To be capable only of joining in evil, never in good: this is what is called utter folly.
+Duke Huan of Qi became hegemon when Guan Zhong was his minister, but fell into disorder when Shu Diao aided him.
 Those who can join either good or evil are what we call people of the middle rank.
 On this basis, I set out a sequence of nine grades, tracing the classics and commentaries as far as possible, arranging each generation in order, and providing in sum a concise outline of notable figures from ancient to later times.

 上上聖人上中仁人上下智人中上中中中下下上下中下下愚人